Do you experience leg pain, discomfort, swelling and dilated veins? If so, you may be suffering from superficial venous reflux disease.

 Varicose veins are one of the most common plights experienced by adults, with one out of every five adults having them at some point in their life.
-While these veins do not generally lead to significant health issues, they can cause severe discomfort as well as a lack of confidence due to their appearance.
+From a medical standpoint, the progression of varicose veins can lead to health problems such as relentlessness pain, clot formation and skin inflammation.
+From a cosmetic standpoint, these veins can cause lack of confidence due to their appearance.

 Varicose veins are twisted, enlarged veins that appear underneath the skin.
 While varicose veins can appear anywhere in the body, they are usually found in the legs.
 Often, varicose veins can be unsightly and even painful.

 There are several ways to treat varicose veins, such as the use of a vein laser.
 If you are local, it’s essential to choose a vein clinic in Frisco, Texas backed with experience and hundreds of happy clients.